shreyaskorde16/shreyaskorde16/README.md

 <img align="right" alt="coding" width="300" src="https://github.com/shreyaskorde16/shreyaskorde16/blob/main/2103832.png" />
-With a focus on Machine Learning, I'm pursuing a Master of Science in Mechatronics.
-I'm passionate about using artificial intelligence and machine learning to open new doors and spur innovation in this field.
+I am a passionate Master's student who is motivated by spurring innovation using data science and deep learning.
+Capable of developing predictive or descriptive models using statistical methods and machine learning techniques in python.
+I am currently seeking an Internship in Data Science with a modern organization where I can obtain practical experience and contribute to the company's success.

 - 📫 How to reach me **shreyaskorde16@gmail.com**